liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/06-invoking-liferay-services-in-your-android-app.markdown

 Be sure to replace `http://localhost:8080` in this URL with your server's address.

-Once you determine the services you need to call, add their imports.
+Add the imports for the services you need to call.
 For example, if you're building a blogs app, you can import `BlogsEntryService`:

     import com.liferay.mobile.android.v62.blogsentry.BlogsEntryService;

 Note that the Liferay version (`.v62`) is used in the package namespace.
-Since the Mobile SDK is built for a specific Liferay version, service classes are separated by their package name.
+Since the Mobile SDK is built for a specific Liferay version, service classes for different Liferay versions are separated by their package names.
 In this example, the Mobile SDK classes use the `.v62` package, which means this Mobile SDK is compatible with Liferay 6.2.
-But, you can use several SDKs in your classpath simultaneously to support different Liferay versions.
+This namespacing lets your app support multiple Liferay versions.

 ## Step 3: Create a Service Object and Call its Service Methods [](id=step-3-create-a-service-object-and-call-its-service-methods)

-Once you have a session, you're ready to make the service call.
+Once you have a session and the required imports, you're ready to make the service call.
 This is done by creating a service object for the service you want to call, and then calling its service methods.
-For example, if you're creating a blogs app, you'll need to use `BlogsEntryService` to get all the blogs entries from a site.
-This is demonstrated by the following code.
+For example, if you're creating a blogs app, you need to use `BlogsEntryService` to get all the blogs entries from a site.
+This is demonstrated by the following code:

     BlogsEntryService service = new BlogsEntryService(session);